-This may increase the chance of getting an unwanted side effect.
+This may increase the chance of you getting an unwanted side effect.

-If you are not sure what to do, ask your doctor or pharmacist.
+If you are not sure what to do, as your doctor or pharmacist.

-If you have trouble remembering when to take your medicine, ask your pharmacist for hints.
+If you have trouble remembering to take your medicine, ask your pharmacist for some hints.